open-sauced/maintainer-intro-course/getting-practical.md

 ## License

-State the license under which the project is released, and provide a link to the full license text.
+State the license under which the project is released and provide a link to the full license text.
 ```

 ### Adding a License